Digital Currency: Will It Replace Paper Money?

 Since President Biden signed Executive Order 14067 on March 9, 2022, there has been much debate about digital currency.
 This debate has revolved around the creation and issuance of a U.S. Central Bank Digital Currency (CBDC) and whether or not it is designed to replace paper money.

-Digital forms of currency, called Central Bank Digital Currency (CBDC), are being developed by many countries around the world to supplement the current supply of paper money.
+Digital currency will someday replace paper money.
+Digital forms of currency are currently being developed by many countries around the world to supplement the current paper money supply.
+These digital currencies are called Central Bank Digital Currency (CBDC).

 However, depending upon who you ask, this is not the future direction of money.
 Many still insist that cash is king, but this ideology seems to break down along generational lines.
 As we dig deeper into this question, let’s see if we can figure out if, as a society, we are moving to a cashless system.